Rene Pinto Player Props: Rays vs. Guardians

 Rene Pinto At The Plate

-- Pinto has had a base hit in three of seven games this season, and multiple hits once.
+- Pinto has had a base hit in three of seven games this year, and multiple hits once.

 - Pinto has not driven in a run this season.